cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Today’s data in [Caribisch Nederland]{"entity": "country_code", "value": "BQ"}.
 - Today’s update in [São Marino]{"entity": "country_code", "value": "SM"}.
 - What are todays values for [Aruba]{"entity": "country_code", "value": "AW"}
+- What are todays values in [España]{"entity": "country_code", "value": "ES"}
+- What are todays values at [Česko]{"entity": "country_code", "value": "CZ"}
+- What are todays values of covid in [Guernesei]{"entity": "country_code", "value": "GG"}
-- i would like to know the current numbers of [Antártida]{"entity": "country_code", "value": "AQ"}
+- i would like to know the current numbers of [Antártida]{"entity": "country_code", "value": "AQ"}.
+- i would like to know the current numbers at [Pākistān]{"entity": "country_code", "value": "PK"}.
+- i would like to know the current numbers of covid in [Kingdom of Cambodia]{"entity": "country_code", "value": "KH"}.
 - situation in [Murutaane]{"entity": "country_code", "value": "MR"}
+- situation at [Saint Lucia]{"entity": "country_code", "value": "LC"}.
+- situation covid in [Guinea-Bissau]{"entity": "country_code", "value": "GW"}.

 ## intent:covid_situation_recovered